 “The State Council had reservations concerning 23 out of 89 articles, almost a third of the new law.
 This is an indication the drafting process was too hasty,” Hariry asserted.
 Lawmakers did not have enough time to review it properly before voting on it, he added.

 Parliamentary Speaker Ali Abdel Aal said the approval of the law is “a message to the entire world that Egypt is an independent and sovereign country.
 This Parliament is wholeheartedly united,” the privately owned Al-Masry Al-Youm newspaper reported.

 Various human rights organizations and political parties released a statement criticizing the draft.

 Egypt’s State Council must initially pass such bills, assessing their constitutionality, before passing them to Parliament for approval.
-Head of the State Council’s legislative division Ahmed Abul Azm announced on Monday that the department had completed revisions of the draft and sent it back to Parliament to continue procedures for its ratification.
+Head of the State Council’s legislative division Ahmed Aboul Azm announced on Monday that the department had completed revisions of the draft and sent it back to Parliament to continue procedures for its ratification.

 Abul Azm said the State Council did not make any changes to the draft, including the contentious national authority to regulate any groups that receive foreign funding.

 It has been clear for some time that the state is seeking to severely restrict the space for human rights work, with a war being waged in the form of numerous travel bans on rights defenders and the reactivation of the NGO foreign funding case, which was dormant since 2011.